Bhil

-Bhils are listed as tribal people of the states of Gujarat, Madhya Pradesh, Chhattisgarh, Maharashtra and Rajasthan—all in the western Deccan regions and central India—as well as in Tripura in far-eastern India, on the border with Bangladesh.
-Bhils are divided into a number of endogamous territorial divisions, which in turn have a number of clans and lineages.
-Many Bhils now speak the dominant later language of the region they reside in, such as Marathi, Gujarati or a Bhili language dialect.
+Bhils are listed as tribal people in the states of Gujarat, Madhya Pradesh, Chhattisgarh, Maharashtra and Rajasthan—all in the western Deccan regions and central India—as well as in Bengal and Tripura in far-eastern India, on the border with Bangladesh.
+Many Bhils speak the dominant language of the region they reside in, such as Marathi, Gujarati or Bengali.

 Etymology

 Some scholars suggest that the term Bhil is derived from the word billa or billu which means bow in the Dravidian lexis.
 The term Bhil is used to refer to "various ethnic communities" living in the forests and hills of Rajasthan's southern parts and surrounding regions of western India, highlighting the "popularity of the bow and arrow as a weapon among these groups".
-It is also used as a blanket term to refer to the autochthonous peoples of these areas.
+It is also used as a blanket term to refer to the aboriginal peoples of these areas.

 History

-Before the Independence of India, in Baria State, the Bhil women were Concubines for the Koli landlords.